EPCCed/SiMLInt/docs/README.md

 ### Compile Hasegawa Wakatani with SmartRedis

-Load modules
+Hasegawa-Wakatani comes included among BOUT++ examples and gets downloaded to the system during BOUT++ installation.

+With `myvenv` still active, load the following modules:
 ```
-module load mpt
-module load intel-compilers-19
 module load fftw/3.3.10-intel19-mpt225
 module load netcdf-parallel/4.6.2-intel19-mpt225
 module load cmake
 ```

-Modify `CMakeLists.txt` and `hw.cxx`.

-Outside the BOUT-dev root directory you can set the location of the BOUT++ build path for CMake:
+Outside the BOUT-dev root directory you can set the location of the BOUT++ build path for CMake
 ```
 cmake . -B build -Dbout++_DIR=/PATH/TO/BOUT-dev/build -DCMAKE_CXX_FLAGS=-std=c++17 -DCMAKE_BUILD_TYPE=Release
 ```

+Compile the Hasegawa-Wakatani example.
+Note that for this step you need to have updated the `CMakeLists.txt` and `hw.cxx` files within the Hasegawa-Wakatani example.
+The `CMakeLists.txt` needs to point to the path to the SmartRedis libraries, while the changes to `hw.cxx` do *something*.
+You can see examples of those modified files *here*.

 Compile:
 ```